 A knee dislocation is the displacement of the tibiofemoral articulation (Figure 110-1).
 It can involve the rupture of the anterior cruciate ligament, the posterior cruciate ligament, the joint capsule, or the collateral ligaments of the knee.7 Anterior knee dislocations are the most common type of knee dislocation.
 This injury is defined as anterior displacement of the tibia relative to the femur (Figures 110-1A and 110-2).
 It results from an acute hyperextension injury to the knee joint that ruptures the anterior cruciate ligament as well as part of the posterior cruciate ligament and the posterior joint capsule.
 The collateral ligaments usually remain intact.
 Tibial spine fractures, osteochondral fractures of the tibia or femur, and meniscal injuries can be associated with the rupture of the anterior cruciate ligament.
 In children, hyperextension injuries are more likely to cause a distal femoral epiphyseal separation rather than a complete dislocation.

 The classification of knee dislocations.
 A. Anterior.
 B. Posterior.
 C. Lateral.
 D. Medial.
 E. Rotary.

 Radiograph of an anterior knee dislocation.
 (Used with permission from reference 16.)

 An anterior knee dislocation may be associated with a popliteal artery injury in 30% to 40% of patients.8 The popliteal artery is at particular risk for injury because it is anchored proximally at the adductor hiatus and distally at the soleus arch.
 The collateral circulation around the knee joint is relatively poor.
-Therefore, disruption of the popliteal artery may result in significant distal ischemia and limb loss if the reduction is ...
+Therefore, disruption of the popliteal artery may result in significant distal ischemia and limb loss if the reduction is delayed.
+It ...